Discover the true costs of ecommerce platforms in our free guide.

 Though dealers and wholesalers are not close partners with a manufacturer, this doesn't mean they do not need specific software.
 However, as they are basically "buyers," the manufacturer will hardly want to invest a lot of money in building the platform with role-based accesses, analytics, and other features for them.

-This is why building a B2B ecommerce marketplace for such partners could be a better idea.
-With this solution, you'll be able to provide B2B ecommerce for dealers and wholesalers with a B2C-like experience and ensure they will stay loyal.
-Moreover, marketplaces are easy and attract many new customers, so this is an easy way for manufacturers to get new wholesale and dealer partners.
+This is why building a B2B eCommerce marketplace for such partners could be a better idea.
+With this solution, you'll be able to provide B2B eCommerce for dealers and wholesalers with a B2C-like experience and ensure they will stay loyal.
+Moreover, marketplaces are easy to scale and attract many new customers, making it an efficient way for manufacturers to gain new wholesale and dealer partners.

 Before starting any B2B ecommerce software journey, it's a good idea to understand how you can make the implementation faster and easier.
 Here are the Virto team's insights: